 The remainder of this topic covers how to create and edit your own locales.

 A locale file must be a plain text file.
-Notepad on Windows is a plain text editor suitable for creating locale files.
+Notepad on Windows or Notepad++ are plain text editors suitable for creating locale files.
 You can use any file extension for your locale file but .txt is a useful because Windows will fire up a plain text editor if you open a .txt file via My Computer – it’s also the Notepad default.

 Start by getting Sailwave to create you a locale file containing an English to English translation using this procedure:-

-Let’s say you are going to call your locale file “ger.txt”.
-Use Windows Notepad or any other plain text editor to create the file – but leave it empty (spaces and blank lines will in fact be ok but don’t type any visible charcaters).
-Start Sailwave and use the Language tab in Setup+GlobalOptions menu to point at your new (empty) file.
+Let’s say you are going to call your locale file “GER.txt”.
+Use Windows Notepad or any other plain text editor to create the file – but leave it empty (spaces and blank lines will in fact be ok but don’t type any visible characters).
+Lets put it in C:\Users\Public\Documents\Sailwave\Locales\GER.txt Start Sailwave and use the Language tab in Setup+GlobalOptions menu to point at your new (empty) file.
 Close Sailwave.
 Restart Sailwave.
 Close Sailwave.
 You should now find your file populated with an up to date English to English translation which you can use as the basis for your own translation.

 Each locale file is divided into sections, one per window, called for example [WinEditCompetitor].
 The contents of each section is then a list of translations for the named window.